wenwenmin/DeepHEx/README.md

 ---

 > **Note**: For large-scale datasets or multiple states, you can adjust the `n_states` and `gpu_ids` in the YAML file to optimize performance.
+In addition, we also provide preprocessed data in the Zenodo database: [https://zenodo.org/records/18153987](https://zenodo.org/records/18153987).

 ## Contact details